yuhan-coder/RMPP/README.md

 The RMPP Prediction Tool is a web-based application designed to predict the probability of a patient developing RMPP.
 The tool takes into account various clinical variables and uses a machine learning model to provide a probabilistic prediction.
 This tool is intended to aid clinicians in making informed decisions about patient care.

+When the actual values of the 8 required features are input into the model, this application will automatically predict the risk of RMPP for an individual child.
+Additionally, it will display a SHAP force plot for the child, indicating the features contributing to the RMPP decision: the blue features on the right push the prediction towards non-RMPP, while the red features on the left push the prediction towards RMPP.

 ---
 ![image text](https://github.com/yuhan-coder/RMPP/blob/main/static/IMG.png)